noct-ml/noesis/README.md

 > **v0.1 (portfolio)** — functional tracer and summarizer with comparison utilities.
 API is intentionally small and may evolve.
 Good for demonstration, reproducible mini‑experiments, and as scaffolding for deeper research.

 ---
+Forensic introspection for generative models
+Traces the hidden currents of cognition - from LLM reasoning to diffusion flows - mapping activation fields, MoE routes, and soulprints of thought.
 ## Repo structure

 ```